mui/material-ui/docs/src/pages/customization/theming/theming.md

 ### Custom variables

-When using MUI's theme with the [styling solution](/styles/basics/) or [any others](/guides/interoperability/#themeprovider), it can be convenient to add additional variables to the theme so you can use them everywhere.
+When using MUI's theme with [MUI System](/system/basics/) or [any other styling solution](/guides/interoperability/#themeprovider), it can be convenient to add additional variables to the theme so you can use them everywhere.
 For instance:

 ```jsx